 Even I have to admit it can get pretty bad around here.
 When the skylights no longer admit sunlight—and you can no longer see the hood of the car from the driver’s seat—you are more or less forced to do something.
 Last month we had a guest from Seattle who suddenly looked into the sky, then thrust his hand in front of me.
 “Is that bee stuff?” he asked, amazed.
 “I thought it was raining.”

-I winced as I saw the sticky yellow splotch of the back of his hand.
+I winced when I saw the sticky yellow splotch of the back of his hand.
 It was time to smile and offer honey.

 After years of experience, my husband is now the self-proclaimed world authority on removing bee poop from cars and skylights.
 After trying high-end car washes and pressure washers that didn’t work, he settled on the “pre-soak” as the very best method.